Taimur1shah/student-mgmt-svc/README.md

    student-api --> build -->classes --> com.skiply.student.api --> StudentApi
    All the compilation errors will be resolved as the imported classes will be generated
 4. Run the application , it will start on port 8080
-5. Import the Postman collection and execute the curl requests
+5. Import the Postman collection 'Students.postman_collection.json' , located in project root directory and execute the curl requests
 6. H2 db console can be connected in browser http://localhost:8080/h2-console
    JDBC URL : jdbc:h2:mem:studentdb